Appeal to the stone: Origin

 Johnson's intent, apparently, was to imply that it was absurd of Berkeley to call such a stone "immaterial," when in fact Johnson could kick it with his foot.
+Others, however, have defended Johnson for making a valid and subtler philosophical point than is often realized.

 Classification

 Informal logical fallacies

 Informal logical fallacies are misconceptions derived from faulty reasoning.
 Informal logical fallacies use inductive reasoning and thus can cause errors in reasoning by creating the illusion of a sound argument when it is not sound.

 Fallacy of irrelevance

 Irrelevant conclusions, also known as ignoratio elenchi (Latin for "ignoring the list" or "ignoring refutation") or missing the point, follows a similar structure to appeal to the stone.
 As an informal fallacy, it may not be valid or sound in its reasoning. it provides evidence towards a conclusion that has already been formed about the subject matter being debated, instead of the original subject that was being discussed.
 Dr. Samuel Johnson’s refutation of Bishop Berkeley’s theory of immaterialism by kicking a stone did not actually address the theory, but rather asserted a conclusion incompatible with the theory and then echoed his conclusion without discussing the subject matter of the theory of immaterialism directly.